edgexfoundry/edgex-docs/docs_src/microservices/application/sdk/api/AppFunctionContextAPI.md

 `GetDeviceResource(profileName string, resourceName string) (dtos.DeviceResource, error)`

 This API retrieves the DeviceResource for the given profile / resource name.
 Results are cached to minimize HTTP traffic to core-metadata.

-### SetRetryData()
-`SetRetryData(data []byte)`

-This method can be used to store data for later retry.
-This is useful when creating a custom export function that needs to retry on failure.
-The payload data will be stored for later retry based on `Store and Forward` configuration.
-When the retry is triggered, the function pipeline will be re-executed starting with the function that called this API.
-That function will be passed the stored data, so it is important that all transformations occur in functions prior to the export function.
-The `Context` will also be restored to the state when the function called this API.
-See [Store and Forward](../AdvancedTopics/#store-and-forward) for more details.

-!!! note
-    `Store and Forward` be must be enabled when calling this API, otherwise the data is ignored.

 ### MetricsManager